bytebase/bytebase.com-old/content/blog/how-schema-sync-work.md

 1. New node creation, like adding a new column.
 2. In-place node updates, like changing an existing table definition.
 3. Deletion triggered destruction node updates.
-Because we cannot update some nodes in places like indexes, we should drop the original one and create the new one instead.
+Because we cannot update some nodes in-place like indexes, we should drop the original one and create the new one instead.
 4. Addition triggered destructive node updates.
 5. Node deletion.

 ### Deparse

-After we get the processed ASTs, we convert them back to SQLs.
+Finally, we get the processed ASTs, we convert them back to SQLs.

 ### Recap